the-teachingRSE-project/competencies/competencies.md

 <!-- Software publication -->
 \skillsection{SP}

-The second part of \ac{FAIR} software is concerned with publishing new and derived works and making them available for re-use by the research community and the general public.
+Another part of \ac{FAIR} software is concerned with publishing new and derived works and making them available for re-use by the research community and the general public.
 RSEs need to have a basic understanding of common software licence types, such as "proprietary", "copyleft", and "permissive", the compatibility of different common licences and the ramifications for re-using and composing programs.